Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Have signs or symptoms of acute HIV (e.g., fever, lymphadenopathy, skin rash, myalgia, headaches, oral ulcers, leukopenia, thrombocytopenia, elevated transaminase levels).2,26-28

 Women who decline testing earlier in pregnancy should be offered testing again during the third trimester.
-In these cases, an antigen/antibody combination immunoassay should be used, as these tests have a higher sensitivity in the setting of acute HIV infection than older antibody tests.23,29 When acute HIV infection is suspected during pregnancy, during the intrapartum period, or while breastfeeding, a plasma HIV RNA test result should be performed in conjunction with an antigen/antibody combination immunoassay (see Acute and Recent [Early] HIV Infection in the Adult and Adolescent Antiretroviral Guidelines).
+An antigen/antibody combination immunoassay should be used, as these tests have a higher sensitivity in the setting of acute HIV infection than older antibody tests.24,29 When acute HIV infection is suspected during pregnancy, during the intrapartum period, or while breastfeeding, a plasma HIV RNA test result should be performed in conjunction with an antigen/antibody combination immunoassay (see Acute and Recent [Early] HIV Infection in the Adult and Adolescent Antiretroviral Guidelines).

-Providers should be proactive in assessing a woman’s HIV acquisition risk and implementing third-trimester HIV retesting in areas where it is not routine, when indicated.
-A recent study in Baltimore found that only 28% of women were retested for HIV despite the high incidence of HIV in Maryland and a high frequency of clinical risk factors.13,30 A study of data from 2007 to 2014 on Florida children with perinatal HIV exposure found that perinatal HIV transmission was associated with poor or late prenatal care, diagnosis of maternal HIV during labor and delivery or after birth, and, in some, acute maternal infection (as indicated by negative results for initial tests).
-In addition, the study noted that third-trimester HIV tests were not performed in a portion of the patients.30
+Providers should be proactive in assessing a woman’s HIV acquisition risk and implementing third-trimester HIV retesting when indicated in areas where it is not routine.
+A recent study in Baltimore found that only 28% of women were retested for HIV despite the high incidence of HIV in Maryland and a high frequency of clinical risk factors.14,30 A study of data from 2007 to 2014 on Florida children with perinatal HIV exposure found that perinatal HIV transmission was associated with poor or late prenatal care, diagnosis of maternal HIV during labor and delivery or after birth, and, in some cases, acute maternal infection (as indicated by negative results for initial tests).
+In addition, the study noted that third-trimester HIV tests were not performed in a portion of the patients.30 Repeat HIV testing at other times during pregnancy should also be considered when clinically indicated.
+For example, repeat testing should be performed when a woman presents with symptoms that are suggestive of a sexually transmitted infection (STI), when a woman presents with a confirmed STI diagnosis, or when a woman presents with symptoms that are consistent with acute HIV infection.

 HIV Testing During Labor in Women with Unknown HIV Status

 Women in labor whose HIV status is undocumented should undergo HIV testing in order to identify HIV infection in the mothers and HIV exposure in their infants.
-HIV testing during labor has been found to be feasible, accurate, timely, and useful both in ensuring prompt initiation of intrapartum maternal ARV prophylaxis (see Intrapartum Antiretroviral Therapy/Prophylaxis) and in developing an appropriate ARV regimen for infants who are at high risk of perinatal transmission (see Table 11).1-3,20,27,31,32
+HIV testing during labor has been found to be feasible, accurate, timely, and useful both in ensuring prompt initiation of intrapartum maternal ARV for fetal/infant prophylaxis (see Intrapartum Antiretroviral Therapy/Prophylaxis) and in developing an appropriate ARV regimen for infants who are at high risk of perinatal HIV transmission (see Table 11).1-3,21,27,31,32

 If the antigen/antibody combination immunoassay is not available, initial testing should be performed by the most sensitive expedited test available.

-A positive expedited HIV test result must be followed by a supplemental test.23 Immediate initiation of maternal intravenous intrapartum zidovudine is recommended to prevent perinatal transmission of HIV pending the supplemental result after an initial positive expedited HIV test result (see Intrapartum Antiretroviral Therapy/Prophylaxis).1-4,20,27 Pending results of supplemental maternal testing, infants should receive an ARV regimen that is appropriate for infants who are at higher risk of perinatal HIV transmission as soon as possible, (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV).
-No further testing is required for specimens that are nonreactive (negative) on the initial immunoassay, unless acute HIV infection is suspected.23
+A positive expedited HIV test result must be followed by a supplemental test.24 Immediate initiation of maternal intravenous intrapartum zidovudine is recommended to prevent perinatal transmission of HIV pending the supplemental result (see Intrapartum Antiretroviral Therapy/Prophylaxis).1-4,21,27 Pending results of supplemental maternal testing, infants should receive an ARV regimen that is appropriate for infants who are at higher risk of perinatal HIV transmission as soon as possible (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV or contact the National Perinatal HIV Hotline).
+No further testing is required for specimens that are nonreactive (negative) on the initial immunoassay, unless acute HIV infection is suspected (see Acute HIV Infection).24

 HIV Testing During the Postpartum Period

 Women who have not been tested for HIV before or during labor should be offered expedited testing during the immediate postpartum period.
-When mothers are unavailable for testing, their newborns should undergo expedited HIV testing, using the antigen/antibody combination immunoassay.1,20,27 Maternal testing should be done using the antigen/antibody combination immunoassay to screen for established and acute HIV; results should be obtained in <1 hour.
-If acute HIV infection is a possibility, then a plasma HIV NAT test should be sent as well.
-Expedited HIV assays should be used to identify infants who have been exposed to HIV, because postnatal ARV drugs need to be initiated as soon as possible—ideally ≤6 hours after birth—to be effective in preventing perinatal transmission.
+Maternal testing should be done using the antigen/antibody combination immunoassay to screen for established and acute HIV; results should be obtained in <1 hour.
+If acute HIV infection is a possibility, then a plasma HIV RNA test should be sent as well.
+When mothers are unavailable for testing, their newborns should undergo expedited HIV testing using the antigen/antibody combination immunoassay.1,21,27 Postnatal ARV drugs need to be initiated as soon as possible—ideally ≤6 hours after birth—to be effective in preventing perinatal transmission.
 When an initial HIV test is positive in mother or infant, it is strongly recommended that clinicians initiate an ARV regimen that is appropriate for infants who are at higher risk of perinatal HIV transmission and counsel the mother against breastfeeding.
 Both actions can be taken before the results of supplemental maternal HIV tests have confirmed the presence of HIV (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or Perinatal HIV).
 Breast milk can be expressed while supplemental HIV diagnostic testing is being completed, but it should not be given to the infant until testing confirms that the mother is HIV negative.
 If supplemental test results are negative and acute HIV is excluded, infant ARV drugs can be discontinued.
 In the absence of ongoing maternal HIV exposure, breastfeeding can be initiated.

 Infant HIV Testing when Maternal HIV Test Results are Unavailable

-When maternal HIV test results are unavailable (e.g., for infants and children who are in foster care) or their accuracy cannot be evaluated (e.g., for infants and children who were adopted from countries where results are not reported in English), HIV testing is indicated to identify HIV in those infants or children.1 Mechanisms should be developed to facilitate prompt HIV screening for infants who have been abandoned and are in the custody of the state.
+When maternal HIV test results are unavailable (e.g., for infants and children who are in foster care) or their accuracy cannot be evaluated (e.g., for infants and children who were adopted from countries where results are not reported in English), HIV testing using the antigen/antibody combination immunoassay is indicated to identify HIV exposure and possible infection in these infants or children.1 Mechanisms should be developed to facilitate prompt HIV screening for infants who have been abandoned and who are in the custody of the state.
 The choice of test will vary based on the age of the child (see Diagnosis of HIV Infection in Infants and Children).

 Acute Maternal HIV Infection During Pregnancy or Breastfeeding

 Women are more susceptible to HIV infection during pregnancy and the early postpartum period.9 Risk of HIV exposure should be assessed in all women who are considering becoming pregnant, as well as in all pregnant women who previously tested HIV negative.
 Women with risk factors for HIV acquisition should receive prevention counseling and appropriate interventions, including pre-exposure prophylaxis if indicated (see Preconception Counseling and Care for Women of Childbearing Age Living with HIV).
-The risk of perinatal transmission of HIV is increased in infants born to women who have acute HIV during pregnancy or lactation.24,33-36 The antigen/antibody combination immunoassay will detect acute infection more quickly than other immunoassays, within approximately 10 days.
-When acute HIV infection is suspected, a plasma HIV RNA test should be sent as well, because virologic tests can detect the presence of HIV earlier than the antigen/antibody combination immunoassay.
-Women with possible acute HIV infection who are breastfeeding should cease breastfeeding immediately until HIV infection is confirmed or excluded.19 Expressing breast milk can be recommended while HIV diagnostic testing is completed.
+Women who have acute HIV during pregnancy or lactation have an increased risk of perinatal transmission and secondary sexual transmission of HIV (see Acute HIV Infection).25,33-36 The antigen/antibody combination immunoassay will detect acute HIV infection earlier than other immunoassays, within approximately 15 days of acquisition.
+When acute HIV infection is suspected, a plasma HIV RNA test should be sent as well, because virologic tests can detect the presence of HIV approximately 5 days earlier than the antigen/antibody combination immunoassay.
+Women with possible acute HIV infection who are breastfeeding should cease breastfeeding immediately until HIV infection is confirmed or excluded.20 Breast milk can be expressed while HIV diagnostic testing is completed.
 Breastfeeding can resume if HIV infection is excluded and there is no ongoing maternal exposure to HIV.
-Care of pregnant or breastfeeding women with acute or early HIV and their infants should follow the recommendations in the Perinatal Guidelines (see Acute HIV Infection and Guidance for Counseling and Managing Women Living with HIV in the United States Who Desire to Breastfeed).
+Care of pregnant or breastfeeding women with acute or early HIV and their infants should follow the recommendations in the Perinatal Guidelines (see Acute HIV Infection and Counseling and Managing Women Living with HIV in the United States Who Desire to Breastfeed).

 Clinicians should be aware of public health surveillance systems and regulations that may exist in their jurisdictions for reporting infants who have been exposed to HIV; this is in addition to mandatory reporting of persons with HIV, including infants.
 Reporting infants who have been exposed to HIV allows the appropriate public health functions to be accomplished.